 WARNING: Be careful not to spill fuel; Do not proceed if fuel is spilled.
 Gas vapor built up is explosive and could cause severe personal injury, property damage or even death.
 Do not smoke while servicing fuel filters or other fuel system components.
-Confact your Correct Craft/PCM deater for further assistance.
+Contact your Correct Craft/PCM dealer for further assistance.

-The fuel filter for carbureted engines is located under the engine box on the port side of the engine frame.
+The fuel filter for carbureted engines is located on the side of the engine frame.
 Put a suitable container under the filter to catch any spilled fuel.
 Unscrew the filter and remove.